 NatWest for Intermediaries has lowered the minimum income requirement borrowers need to qualify for its interest-only mortgages.

-As part of a host of other criteria changes the bank has reduced the minimum income at least one applicant requires to £75,000 each year.
-It has been reduced from £100,000 and excludes discretionary bonuses.
+Following a host of criteria changes, the bank has reduced to £75,000 the minimum basic income at least one applicant requires - down from £100,000.